 One interesting functionality provided by NATS Server is the support for a secure, TLS-based, multi tenancy, that can be secured using multiple accounts.
 According to the Multi Tenancy using Accounts documentation, it is thus possible to create self-contained, isolated communications from multiple clients to a single server, that will then process independently all data streams.
 This ability can be exploited on NetEye clusters from 4.12 onwards, in which the single server is the NetEye master and the clients are the NetEye satellites.

-The architecture is depicted in the image below.
-Here, we see similar configurations on the NetEye master (left) and on the satellite (right, only one depicted but multiple can be used).
+The architecture is depicted in image Fig. 2.
+Here, we see similar configurations on the NetEye master (bottom) and on the satellites (top).
 On the master, there are Telegraf consumers that process data coming from clients to the NATS server.
 On each satellite, a Telegraf instance sends data to the local NATS server.
 Here, data can be processed immediately, but the can also be forwarded to the Master’s NATS server, thanks to a NATS leaf node, configured to add authentication and a security layer to the data to prevent any third-party interception.

-On the Master, one Telegraf local consumer instance for each Satellite is spawned: the service
+On the Master, one Telegraf local consumer instance for each Tenant is spawned: the service

 only contents from subject